 There have been many highlights over the years including shows at The Troubadour, Whisky A Go Go, Billboard Live, Viper Room, Coconut Teaszer, Dragonfly, Jack's Sugar Shack and The Knitting Factory.
-Keith Urban's band The Ranch performed and was interviewed on camera during LAMF '97 at the Troubadour.
+Keith Urban's band The Ranch performed and was interviewed during LAMF '97 at the Troubadour.
 Other performing artists include Edwin McCain, The Untouchables, Jay Gordon, Invisible Poet Kings, Scrote, Holly Palmer, Abra Moore and Bootie Quake.
-For a time we streamed House of Blues concerts live on the Los Angeles Music Festival website using a co-branded media player.
+For a time we streamed House of Blues live concerts on the Los Angeles Music Festival website using a co-branded media player.
 Many superstar artists performed including Buddy Guy, Radiohead, Joan Osborne, Bad Religion, Bela Fleck, Fishbone, the Toadies, Groove Armada and Paul Oakenfold.

 It’s been a long road paved by an addiction to music listening, idealism and arts advocacy (#buymusic).
 The music selection has evolved over the years and we’re pleased to be playing Jazz, Funk, Blues, Latin, Rock and more.
 The ‘more’ equals alternative, classical, world and experimental.
 The idea is harness the broad appeal of legacy and superstar artists to introduce and play an inclusive mix of great music outside the silos of commercial and public radio formats.
 With over 4,000 songs in rotation, there’s a lot of room for diverse sounds that are selected based on a presumed ability to crossover and appeal to a broad international audience.
-Among the representative artists for a Los Angeles Music Festival® in and around the Music Center and DTLA include Helen Sung, NoJazz, Robert Glasper, Alfredo Rodriguez, Jacob Collier, Richard Bona, Esperanza Spalding, Theo Croker, Snarky Puppy, Vulfpeck, GoGo Penquin, Jazz Funk Soul, Antonio Adolfo, Marcus Miller, Mark Wade, Alina Engibaryan, Chicago, Earth Wind & Fire, Chick Corea, Arturo Sandoval, Paquito D’ Rivera, Bob Mintzer, Kamasi Washington, Yo-Yo Ma, Lang Lang, Stew & The Negro Problem, Deerhoof, Mutemath, Bonobo, Röyksopp, Andrew Bird, Marcus King Band, Claypool Lennon Delirium, Howard Jones, Michael Franti & Spearhead, Chicano Batman and Lake Street Dive.
+Among the representative artists for a Los Angeles Music Festival® in and around the Music Center and DTLA include (in no particular order), Helen Sung, NoJazz, Robert Glasper, Alfredo Rodriguez, Jacob Collier, Richard Bona, Esperanza Spalding, Theo Croker, Snarky Puppy, Vulfpeck, GoGo Penquin, Jazz Funk Soul, Antonio Adolfo, Marcus Miller, Mark Wade, Alina Engibaryan, Chicago, Earth Wind & Fire, Chick Corea, Arturo Sandoval, Paquito D’ Rivera, Bob Mintzer, Kamasi Washington, Yo-Yo Ma, Lang Lang, Stew & The Negro Problem, Deerhoof, Mutemath, Bonobo, Röyksopp, Andrew Bird, Marcus King Band, Claypool Lennon Delirium, Howard Jones, Michael Franti & Spearhead, Chicano Batman and Lake Street Dive.
 Special guest wish list is long and includes Carlos Santana, Carlos Vives, Marc Anthony, Maná, U2, Quincy Jones, Herbie Hancock, Stevie Wonder, Lady Gaga, Bonnie Raitt, Keith Urban, Daft Punk & Paul McCartney.

-Meanwhile, Los Angeles Music Festival® is amassing a social media footprint that has surpassed many of LA’s leading non-profit music enterprises. @LAMusicFestival on Twitter has over 7,000 followers which is more than institutions including Grand Performances, The Broad Stage and Angel City Jazz Festival.
+Meanwhile Los Angeles Music Festival® is amassing a social media footprint that has surpassed many of LA’s leading non-profit music enterprises. @LAMusicFestival on Twitter has over 7,100 followers which is more than institutions including Grand Performances, The Broad Stage and Angel City Jazz Festival.
 Given the current trajectory, Los Angeles Music Festival® will soon enough overtake @Culture_LA, the Twitter account of the Los Angeles Department of Cultural Affairs.